lujason01/rna_seq_analysis/README.md

 **RNA-Seq Analysis Folder**

-This folder will contain my RNA-Seq Analysis practice files.
+This repo will contain my RNA-Seq Analysis practice files.

 Mainly Markdowns, Scripts and any related data.